krishamoud/cfps/state_cfp.md

-# Statful is the opposite of Stable
+# Stateful is the opposite of Stable

 ## Format
 30-40 min talk with Q&A